-Outreach Magazine is a gold mine of out-of-the-box church outreach ideas.
+Outreach Magazine is a gold mine of out-of-the-box church outreach event ideas.
 Whether you’re part of a big church or a small church, these are great ideas to inspire you and energize your brainstorming and planning for the year.

-In no particular order, here are 12 ministries meeting unique needs in their communities with fantastic church outreach ideas.
+In no particular order, here are 12 ministries meeting unique needs in their communities with fantastic church outreach event ideas.
 (My favorite is at the end!)

 Church Outreach Event Ideas for Small Churches